Incredible movie of a non-credible story.

 PUNCH-DRUNK LOVE is not a movie.
 It is a tonal poem.
 Writer-director Paul Thomas Anderson (MAGNOLIA, 1999) paints in dire hues, onerous sound and shifty-eyed desperation.
 And he makes a Man out of Adam Sandler – an achievement in itself.

 Sandler is Barry Egan, a businessman whose company makes novelty toiletries.
 He’s not all there.
-The accepted euphemism these days is Rain Man behavior, but Barry Egan is – like all Sandler’s previous characters – retarded (for once, not in the pejorative sense).
+The accepted euphemism these days is Rain Man behavior, but Barry Egan is – like all Sandler’s previous characters – retarded (for once, not in the pejorative sense), at the least, on the autism spectrum.
 But Anderson has plopped that well-worn Sandler shtick in the middle of real life, not a screwball comedy where everyone accommodates his idiocy.
 And this is how out-of-place it looks.

 The uncomfortableness of Sandler’s character comes across immediately.
 Barry’s waffling, his darting eyes, his stiff interaction with people make us want to step from foot to foot in disturbed sympathy with the guy.
 He is a bachelor, almost by force, and doesn’t understand what women are for, but has a vague sense that he should be connecting with them.